huiyu9144/Huiyu-Pi/README.md

 </p>

 <p align="center">
   A local open-source Agent tool that lets you build your own Harness system from scratch.
-Built on Pi and pi-forge's WebUI, compared to IDE tools like Codex and Claude Code, context is reduced to nearly zero with massive speed improvements.
+Built on Pi and pi-forge, compared to IDE tools like Codex and Claude Code, context is reduced to nearly zero with massive speed improvements.
 Build from scratch cleanly without platform restrictions.
 </p>

 <p align="center">